 - The application process for customers should be simple, accessible and timely.

-- Terms and conditions relating to a prepaid card should be made available to all customers supported by a comprehensive set of FAQs which address all the key issues including consumer protection.
+- Terms and conditions relating to a prepaid product should be made available to all customers supported by a comprehensive set of FAQs which address all the key issues including consumer protection.

-- Programmes should clearly show who the ‘issuer’ of the prepaid card is.
+- Programmes should clearly show who the ‘issuer’ of the prepaid product is.

-- Prepaid cards should perform as promised in terms of spend and load and customers should be able to check their balance in a convenient manner.
+- Prepaid products should perform as promised in terms of spend and load and customers should be able to check their balance in a convenient manner.

 - Customer help should be delivered appropriately for the nature of the product and should be clearly communicated including complaint and dispute resolution procedures.